HJBerwick/HJBerwick.github.io/_posts/2024-05-22-customer-segmentation.md

 With the k-means algorithm fitted to our data, we can now append those clusters to our original dataset, meaning that each customer will be tagged with the cluster number that they most closely fit into based upon their sales data over each product area.

-In the code below we tag this cluster number onto our original dataframe.
+In the code below we tag this cluster number onto our original DataFrame.

 ```python
 # add cluster labels to our original data